1. Terms and Conditions

 - The CASB solution will have a NI monthly uptime percentage of 99.999%.

-- The CASB soluiton will have a PI monthly uptime percentage of 99.5%.
+- The CASB soluton will have a PI monthly uptime percentage of 99.5%.

 - Monthly uptime percentage is calculated by subtracting from 100% the percentage of 60 second periods during the calendar month in which the CASB solution is in a state of Outage.
-In the event Forcepoint does not meet the Monthly Uptime Percentage commitment, Subscriber or Licensee will be eligible to receive Service Credits calculated and applied as follows:
+In the event Forcepoint does not meet the Monthly Uptime Percentage commitment, Customer will be eligible to receive Service Credits calculated and applied as follows:

 1 min. – 120 min.